33themes/ttt-social/readme.txt

 1. Upload `ttt-social` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Settings -> TTT Social Keys for configuration.
-To make your life easier we set our App Keys, don´t need to change it at least you know how the Facebook, Twitter and Instagram API Apps works.
+To make your life easier we set our App Keys, don´t need to change it at least you know how the Facebook, Twitter Apps works.
-1. *Important* you have to make an OAuth connection with a Twitter and Instagram account or the widgets will not work.
+1. *Important* you have to make an OAuth connection with a Twitter.
+For Instagram need to create your own Instagram APP here https://instagram.com/developer/register/ and replace the Tokens Key and Secret.

 == Frequently Asked Questions ==